SqrtMinusOne/sqrtminusone.github.io/content/configs/Mail.md

 | notmuch         |
 | parallel        |

-Notmuch is an email indexer program, which handles labels in a way somewhat like Gmail.
+Notmuch is an email indexer program, which handles labels in a way somewhat similar to Gmail.
 It also provides a frontend for Emacs, but it's not the only one available.

 ### Config {#config}